Notre-Dame-des-Pins

 Notre-Dame-des-Pins (/fr/) is a parish municipality in the Beauce-Sartigan Regional County Municipality in the Chaudière-Appalaches region of Quebec, Canada.
 Its population is 1,812 as of the Canada 2021 Census.

 Notre-Dame-des-Pins is known for its covered bridge crossing the Chaudière River.
 Built in 1928 and opened in 1929, it is 146 m long.
 It is the longest of its kind in Quebec and the second longest in Canada.

-Toponymy

 When the municipality was founded, in 1926, the original name was Notre-Dame-de-la-Providence.
 Since the name never really established itself in local usage, it was changed to Notre-Dame-des-Pins in 1978.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Notre-Dame-des-Pins had a population of 1812 living in 745 of its 763 total private dwellings, a change of from its 2016 population of 1594.
 With a land area of 24.09 km2, it had a population density of in 2021.